Simultaneous shape and topology optimization of wings: Parametrization

 \section{Parametrization}

-Due to the difference in the nature of the modelling and optimization problems for the external shape of the wing and for the internal structure, different parametrizations are used. \cref{fig:param} shows how the wing shape is modelled using a surface panel mesh, in the 2D view represented by a piecewise linear white curve (representing cuts along panels), and the internal structure is represented and modelled using an unfitted mesh.
-This choice is made to avoid remeshing operations at every design iteration; which would also require remapping of the current design to a new mesh.
-Such operations would result in a high computational burden.
+Due to the difference in the nature of the modeling and optimization problems for the external shape of the wing and the internal structure, different parametrizations are used. \cref{fig:param} shows how the wing shape is modeled using a surface panel mesh, in the 2D view represented by a piecewise linear white curve (representing cuts along panels), and the internal structure is represented and modeled using an unfitted mesh.
+This choice is made to avoid remeshing operations at every design iteration; which would also require remapping the current design to a new mesh.
+Such operations would result in a high computational burden and increased complexity of the presented method.
 The unfitted mesh must surround the wing shape at every iteration step.
 The geometry of the unfitted mesh could be the design space of the wing shape.
-Computational efforts can however be saved if intuition or experience from past optimizations are used to make tighter meshes.
+Computational efforts can however be saved if intuition or experience from past optimizations is used to make tighter meshes.
 If the wing is not fully included in the finite element mesh after a design update, the optimization process needs to be aborted and potentially reinitialized with a larger or repositioned mesh.